A 112-acre theme park destination. 50 years in the making.

 The same level of public access

-The same kind of community value
+The same community value

-Or anything close to the same experience
+Or the same kind of experience

 You can build something new anywhere.